No website about Scotland would be complete without a mention of Scottish castle ghosts, and believe me, there are many

 The Green Lady is Stirling’s most famous ghost, thought to be a maidservant to Mary Queen of Scots, who was crowned here.
 The Queen almost died when, asleep in her bed, her bedroom curtains caught fire from a candle.
 She was saved by the maidservant, who died in the fire.
 Since then, the phantom of the Green Lady has appeared unexpectedly in different parts of the castle, as if checking for fires.

 The Pink Lady is reported to be a beautiful apparition dressed in a pink gown.
 Some say she is the ghost of Queen Mary, and other stories suggest she is a young widow searching for her husband who was killed in battle.
 The Pink Lady is usually seen walking from the castle to the nearby church.

 Could lay claim to being top of the Scottish castle ghosts charts!

 Earl Beardie was what we may call a compulsive gambler who liked playing cards.
 As a guest of the castle one Sunday he was losing heavily and demanding that more people play cards with him.
 He was quite drunk and became aggressive, claiming that he would play with the devil himself.
 There was a knock on the door and a strange dark figure entered.
 The servants heard strange rantings from the Earl.
 He died a few days later!
 No one knows who the dark stranger was, but the story goes that Beardie plays cards with the Devil for all eternity, in a secret room in the castle.

 The Grey Lady is thought to be the spirit of Lady Janet Douglas, burned at the stake as a witch in 1537, on charges of plotting to poison the King.
-To this day, in the family chapel at Glamis Castle there is always an empty seat, and if you ask WHY that seat is empty, the staff will tell you it’s reserved for the Grey Lady.
+To this day, in the family chapel at Glamis Castle there is always an empty seat, and if you ask WHY that seat is empty, the staff will tell you THAT seat is reserved for the Grey Lady.

 There have been many sightings here over the years :